Family Income by Selected Characteristics, 2017

 SOURCES: U.S. Census Bureau, Current Population Survey, 2017 Annual Social and Economic Supplement, Table F-1, Table F-3, Table F-5, and FINC-01; calculations by the authors.

-- In 2016, median incomes for black and Hispanic families were 60% and 62%, respectively, of the median for white families.
+- In 2017, median incomes for black and Hispanic families were 59% and 62%, respectively, of the median for white families.
+Median income for Asian families was 8% higher than the median for white families.